antor44/livestream_video/README.md

 For older PCs such as Intel i7/Xeon processors from the Haswell series, for real-time transcriptions with CPU without acceleration, models up to `base` or `small` can be run at most, perhaps 2-3 instances at a time.
 On modern systems, the possibilities are much greater; even with a mid-range graphics card like any NVIDIA RTX, it is possible to run many instances with larger models like `large-v2`.

 It is important to clarify that `playlist4whisper.py` and `livestream_video.sh` are currently based on `whisper.cpp`, which requires each process to load its own full copy of the model into VRAM, or into system RAM when using CPU without GPU acceleration.
-This differs from architectures like `faster-whisper`, which can serve multiple concurrent clients from a single loaded model—a feature that may be supported in future versions.
+This differs from architectures like `TensorRT` and `faster-whisper`, which can serve multiple concurrent clients from a single loaded model—a feature that may be supported in future versions.

 **Critical Distinction: Short Chunks vs. Continuous Processing** Real-world testing on an **NVIDIA RTX 16GB** with the `large-v2` model reveals two dramatically different scenarios: